Jump to Content

-Why the Solar Energy Development Programmatic EIS Is Needed
+Why the Solar PEIS Is Needed

 Background and Need for Agency Action

-In response to direction from Congress under Title II, Section 211 of the Energy Policy Act of 2005, as well as Executive Order 13212, Actions to Expedite Energy-Related Projects, the Department of Energy and the Bureau of Land Management (the Agencies) are evaluating whether environmentally responsible utility-scale solar energy projects can be facilitated through developing and implementing agency-specific programs that would establish environmental policies and mitigation strategies for solar energy development.
-Utility-scale solar energy projects generate electricity that is distributed to consumers through the electric power transmission grid.
-Additionally, in response to Order No. 3285 from the Secretary of the Interior, the Agencies are initiating in-depth study of specific locations for production of solar energy.
+The BLM and the DOE identified a need to respond in a more efficient and effective manner to the high interest in utility-scale solar energy development (in particular development to be sited on public lands), and to ensure consistent application of measures to avoid, minimize, or mitigate the adverse impacts of such development.
+In response to direction from Congress under Section 211 of the Energy Policy Act of 2005 , as well as Executive Order 13212, Actions to Expedite Energy-Related Projects, the DOE and the BLM (the Agencies) are evaluating how environmentally responsible utility-scale solar energy projects can be facilitated through developing and implementing agency-specific programs that would establish environmental policies and mitigation strategies for solar energy development.
+Additionally, in response to Order No. 3285A1 from the Secretary of the Interior, the BLM initiated in-depth study of specific locations best suited for utility-scale solar energy development on public lands.

 Proposed Agency-Specific Programs